Absurd (film)

-Absurd (Italian: Rosso Sangue, literal translation: Red Blood; also known as Anthropophagus 2, Zombie 6: Monster Hunter, Horrible and The Grim Reaper 2) is a 1981 Italian slasher film directed, lensed and co-produced by Joe D'Amato and starring George Eastman, who also wrote the story and screenplay.
+Absurd (Italian: Rosso Sangue, literal translation: Blood Red; also known as Anthropophagus 2, Zombie 6: Monster Hunter, Horrible, and The Grim Reaper 2) is a 1981 English-language Italian slasher film directed, lensed, and co-produced by Joe D'Amato and starring George Eastman, who also wrote the story and screenplay.

 Plot

-Mikos Tanoupoulos is a man who was experimented on in a church-sanctioned scientific experiment that gave him a healing factor but inadvertently drove him insane.
-The Vatican priest who helped create him pursues the homicidal Mikos to a small American town, attempting to kill him by impaling him on a set of railings which disembowel him, but he is revived later in a local hospital.
+Mikos Stenopolis is a man who was experimented on in a church-sanctioned scientific experiment that gave him healing powers but inadvertently drove him insane.
+The Vatican priest who helped create him pursues the homicidal Mikos to a small American town, attempting to kill him by impaling him on a set of railings that disembowel him.
+Still, he revives later in a local hospital.
 After brutally murdering a nurse, the madman escapes and goes on a killing spree.
 The priest informs the hospital and authorities that the only way to kill Mikos is to "destroy the cerebral mass."

 While attacking a motorcyclist after escaping from the hospital, Mikos is struck by a hit-and-run driver.
-The car's driver, Mr. Bennett, and his wife are going to a friend's house to watch a football game, leaving their two children at home with a babysitter.
-Their daughter Katia is confined to her bed because of a problem with her spine, while her younger brother believes that the 'Bogeyman' is coming to get him.
+The car's driver, Mr. Bennett, and his wife are going to a friend's house for a Super Bowl viewing party, leaving their two children at home with a babysitter.
+Their daughter Katya is confined to her bed because of a problem with her spine, while her younger brother believes that the "Bogeyman" is coming to get him.

-Mikos makes his way to the Bennetts' home and begins to murder everyone there.
-Peggy, a family friend, is stabbed in the head with a pickaxe, and the babysitter has her head forced into a lit oven and is stabbed in the throat with a pair of scissors, but not before sending the brother off to get help.
-Katia struggles from her bed to take on the killer herself.
-Mikos breaks into Katia's bedroom and attacks her, but she manages to stab him in the eyes with a set of drawing compasses.
+Mikos makes his way to the Bennetts' home and, upon recognizing Mr. Bennett's car, begins to murder everyone there.
+Peggy, the babysitter, is stabbed in the head with a pickaxe, and Emily, a nurse who has been caring for Katya, has her head forced into a lit oven and is stabbed in the throat with a pair of scissors, but not before sending the brother off to get help.
+Katya struggles to get out of bed to take on the killer herself.
+Mikos breaks into Katya's bedroom and attacks her, but she manages to stab him in the eyes with a set of drawing compasses.
 She then stumbles down the hallway as the blinded killer staggers after her.
-He stalks her through the house, but Katia manages to elude him.
-The priest arrives and struggles with Mikos, and Katia grabs an axe from a decorative suit of armor and decapitates Mikos with it.
-The police and the rest of the family arrive to discover Katia standing in the doorway, covered in blood, holding Mikos's severed head.
+He stalks her through the house, but Katya manages to elude him.
+The priest arrives and struggles with Mikos, and Katya grabs an axe from a decorative suit of armor and decapitates Mikos with it.
+The police and the rest of the family arrive to discover Katya standing in the doorway, covered in blood, holding Mikos's severed head.